Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \frac{\partial P_\psi}{\partial t} = \frac{\partial\alpha}{\partial t}\etabi\cdot\nabla\psi + \alpha\frac{\partial\left(\nabla\times\mathbf{v}\right)}{\partial t}\cdot\nabla\psi + \alpha\etabi\cdot\nabla\frac{\partial\psi}{\partial t}. \end{align} \]

 First, Eq.
-(15.46) notated in terms of $\alpha$
+(15.46) is written in terms of $\alpha$

 \[ \begin{align} \frac{\partial}{\partial t}\text{rot}\left(\mathbf{v}\right) &= \nabla p\times\nabla \alpha - \left(\mathbf{v}\cdot\nabla\right)\etabi - \etabi\nabla\cdot\mathbf{v} + \left(\etabi\cdot\nabla\right)\mathbf{v} + \nabla\times\mathbf{f}_R \end{align} \]

-In section 15.1, an equation for $\frac{\partial\zeta}{\partial t}$ was derived by projecting this equation onto the local perpendicular $\mathbf{k}$; the same procedure is used here with a projection onto $\nabla\psi$.
+In Sect.
+15.1, an equation for $\frac{\partial\zeta}{\partial t}$ was derived by projecting this equation onto the local perpendicular $\mathbf{k}$; the same procedure is used here with a projection onto $\nabla\psi$.
 One first calculates with Eq.
 (B.58)

 \[ \begin{align} \left(\etabi\cdot\nabla\right)\left(\mathbf{v}\cdot\nabla\psi\right) &= \nabla\psi\cdot\left[\left(\etabi\cdot\nabla\right)\mathbf{v}\right] + \mathbf{v}\cdot\left[\left(\etabi\cdot\nabla\right)\nabla\psi\right]\nonumber\\ \Rightarrow\nabla\psi\cdot\left[\left(\etabi\cdot\nabla\right)\mathbf{v}\right] &= \left(\etabi\cdot\nabla\right)\left(\mathbf{v}\cdot\nabla\psi\right) - \mathbf{v}\cdot\left[\left(\etabi\cdot\nabla\right)\nabla\psi\right],\\ \left(\mathbf{v}\cdot\nabla\right)\left(\etabi\cdot\nabla\psi\right) &= \etabi\cdot\left[\left(\mathbf{v}\cdot\nabla\right)\nabla\psi\right] + \nabla\psi\cdot\left[\left(\mathbf{v}\cdot\nabla\right)\etabi\right]\nonumber\\ \Rightarrow\nabla\psi\cdot\left[\left(\mathbf{v}\cdot\nabla\right)\etabi\right] &= \left(\mathbf{v}\cdot\nabla\right)\left(\etabi\cdot\nabla\psi\right) - \etabi\cdot\left[\left(\mathbf{v}\cdot\nabla\right)\nabla\psi\right]. \end{align} \]